 An untreated abscess inside the body is usually very serious.
 You are likely to become very ill and treatment is usually needed.

-It is difficult to prevent inside the body as it usually happens in people who are ill with other problems.
+An abscess is difficult to prevent inside the body as it usually happens in people who are ill with other problems.

 It may be possible to prevent a skin abscess.
 1 in 10 people with them develop another one within 12 months.
-Good personal hygiene will reduce the number of bacteria on the skin and prevent re-infection.
+Good personal hygiene (washing with soap and water) will reduce the number of bacteria on the skin and prevent re-infection.
 A large number of bacteria are frequently present on sheets and clothes of people with boils.
 Carefully washing clothes and sheets, and not sharing clothes and towels, may reduce the chances of re-infection or the chances of spreading the infection to friends and family members.

 Used dressings and gauze should be thrown away to avoid spreading the infection further.
 Frequent changing of dressings is recommended for the same reason.

 They are more common in people who smoke or are obese, so stopping smoking or losing weight, may help to prevent boils.
 They are also more common in young people (aged under 30), people with diabetes and people who have taken an antibiotic in the previous six months.